MEET THE THERAPIST

 ~ Former volunteer nursing staff, Queen Elizabeth's Foundation for Disabled People; Southend-on-Sea, Essex, England.

-American Association for Marriage and Family Therapy (since 2016)
+Clinical Fellow, and Family TEAM Member, American Association for Marriage and Family Therapy

 American Association of Christian Counselors